isa-group/governify-csp-tools/README.md

 The problem must be modeled over [CSP model schema](#csp-model-schema).

 ## CSP model schema
 This schema has been created to describe CSP problem on YAML.
-For now, it allows you to define:
+By now, it allows you to define:

 - Parameters.